Board of County Commissioners Most Frequently Asked Questions

 County commission Meetings are held the second and fourth Thursdays of the month at 9 a.m. in the board meeting room located at 6495 Caroline Street in Milton.
 The Commission committee meetings are held the Monday preceding the Thursday commission meetings, at the same time and location.

-Where can I see a copy of the county laws?All county legal documents are stored and maintained by the county clerk, Mary Johnson at 6495 Caroline Street in Milton.
+Where can I see a copy of the county laws?All county legal documents are stored and maintained by the county clerk, Donald C. Spencer at 6495 Caroline Street in Milton.
 The Code of Ordinances is also located online at

 How do I report a County employee that was rude to me?